LeToNode/Play2.0-CN-doc/javaGuide/JavaControllers.md

 }
 ```

-It is also possible to define your own annotations, annotated themselves using `@With`:
+It is also possible to define your own annotations, themselves annotated with `@With`:

 ```java
 @With(VerboseAction.class)